 Arthritis and Osteoporosis Center of Richmond physicians

-Dr. Patel attended the State University of New York for his undergraduate degree.
+Dr. Patel attended the State University of New York at Albany for his undergraduate degree.
 He received his medical degree from Ross University School of Medicine and completed his internal medicine and pediatric residency at Stony Brook University Medical Center.
-In addition, Dr. Patel completed a rheumatology fellowship in both adult and pediatric rheumatology at the University of Pittsburgh and Children's Hospital of Pittsburgh.
-Dr. Patel is board certified by the American Board of Internal Medicine, subboard of Pediatric Rheumatology.
+In addition, Dr. Patel completed a rheumatology fellowship in both adult and pediatric rheumatology at the University of Pittsburgh Medical Center and Children's Hospital of Pittsburgh.
+Dr. Patel is board certified by the American Board of Internal Medicine in internal medicine and rheumatology.
+He is also board certified by the American Board of Pediatrics in pediatrics and pediatric rheumatology.
 Dr. Patel is on faculty at the University of Virginia in the Department of Pediatrics.
-He has a special interest in SLE (lupus), dermatomyositis/polymyositis, and localized scleroderma.
+He has a special interest in dermatomyositis/polymyositis, localized scleroderma and vasculitis.

 Dr. Stern received his medical degree from Jefferson Medical College in Philadelphia.
 He trained in internal medicine and rheumatology at the Virginia Commonwealth University School of Medicine and completed fellowship training in rheumatology at the University of Pennsylvania.
 In addition, he was awarded fellowships from both the Arthritis Foundation and the Arthritis National Research Foundation.
 Dr. Stern is board certified in internal medicine and rheumatology and is a certified clinical densitometrist (bone density specialist).
 Dr. Stern has been actively involved in arthritis and osteoporosis research.
 Additionally, he has published articles in medical journals related to his research.

 Amy Teague attended the University of Virginia in Charlottesville for her undergraduate degree.
 She received her physician assistant degree from Emory University School of Medicine in Atlanta.